bruceblore/BangleApps/README.md

 ## My modifications

-* Created my own custom version of Anton Clock called Bruce Clock
+* Created my own custom version of Anton Clock called Bruce Clock (bruceclk)
   * Display Gadgetbridge weather and step count
   * When tapped, load an app with some shortcuts.
+* Scientific RPN calculator (scicalc)

 ### To do